limbo-works/Limbo.Forms/README.md

 ## Installation

-The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Forms/1.0.0-beta008) - you can install the package in your project using either the .NET CLI:
+The package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Forms/1.0.0) - you can install the package in your project using either the .NET CLI:

 ```
-dotnet add package Skybrud.Forms --version 1.0.0-beta010
+dotnet add package Limbo.Forms --version 1.0.0
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Forms -Version 1.0.0-beta010
+Install-Package Limbo.Forms -Version 1.0.0
 ```